gnang/HypermatrixAlgebraPackage/README.md

 The hypermatrix algebra package also implements a symbolic parametrization of even order unitary hypermatrices having of sides length equal to 2.
-As suggested by the [Gowers norm](http://en.wikipedia.org/wiki/Gowers_norm), an even order hypermatrix is said to be unitary if the product of the conjugate transposes yield equals the Kronecker delta.
+As suggested by the [Gowers norm](http://en.wikipedia.org/wiki/Gowers_norm), an even order hypermatrix is said to be unitary if the product of the conjugate transposes equals the Kronecker delta.
-Consequently, second order unitary hypermatrices correspond to unitary matrices and a symbolic parametrization of 2x2 unitary matrices is obtained from the hypermatrix package via the commands
+Consequently, second order unitary hypermatrices correspond to unitary matrices and a symbolic parametrization of 2 by 2 unitary matrices is obtained from the hypermatrix package via the commands

 ```python
 sage: [U,Uc]=GeneralUnitaryHypermatrix(2)